calummacgillivray/calummacgillivray.github.io/about.md

 ---
 layout: default
-title: About
+title: My Research
 permalink: /about/
 ---

-# About Me
+# My Research

 Here's more about me.